Akuli/jou/doc/enums.md

     return 0
 ```

-The purpose of the `assert` is to ensure that the `descriptions` array stays up to date
-when new operations are added.

 You can also convert integers to enums,
 but note that the result might not correspond with any member of the enum.
 For example: